 The missed payments will be recorded on your credit file so you’ll find it harder to get credit.
-If you are able to pay off your missed payment with in one month or two ,You may be able to avoid getting default notice on your credit report.
+If you can pay off your missed payment within one month or two, you may be able to avoid getting default notice on your credit report.

 They can chase and demand you to pay off your debts

-Some creditors do send local field debt collectors to chase debt repayment and demand their debt money face to face.
-These field collectors are not Bailiff and not there to enforce a court order as bailiff does.
+Some creditors do send local field debt collectors to chase debt repayment and demand their debt-money face to face.
+These field collectors are not Bailiff and are not there to enforce a court order as bailiff does.

-It’s not normal that A lender uses doorstep debt collectors as it’s cheaper and more effective for them to call you and send you debt recovery demand letter.
-HMRC is a prominent creditor who does send their local debt collectors to chase their tax payment .
+It’s not normal that a lender uses doorstep debt collectors as it’s cheaper and more effective for them to call you and send you a debt recovery demand letter.
+HMRC is a prominent creditor who does send their local debt collectors to chase their tax payments.

 Your creditors, and the debt collection agencies acting on their behalf, can continue to add interest and charges to your account in line with the original agreement.
-This obviously help them in increasing the overall debt liability and to use funds to collect debt from you.
+This helps them in increasing the overall debt liability and to use funds to collect a debt from you.

 Take money from connected accounts

-If you have a current bank account with same bank whom you also have credit card unpaid debt ,the bank may take money out to fund your credit card debt .
+If you have a current bank account with the same bank with whom you also have credit card unpaid debt, the bank may take money out to fund your credit card debt.

-They don’t need permission from you, but they do need to warn you in advance.
-This is called the bank’s right of offset.
+They don’t need permission from you, but they do need to warn you.
+This is called the “bank’s right of offset”.

 These are usually sent by the creditor after 3-6 missed payments, and serve as a warning that your account is about to default.